 The ITP [International Transport Protocol] is resistant to failures in intermediate nodes and gateways.
 This is accomplished by arranging for positive acknowledgement of receipt of message by the receiving Host.
-Furthermore, sending Hosts are expected to time-out and retransmit messages which have not been acknowledged. (p.
-6)
+Furthermore, sending Hosts are expected to time-out and retransmit messages which have not been acknowledged. (p.6)

 The conceptual role of intermediate gateways and networks was thus reduced to the lowest possible common denominator - they would be assumed to offer some service on behalf of the ultimate end hosts, but there would be no minimum quantitative specification to this service 'definition'.
-While gateways would be designed so as to pass messages between networks,266 they were essentially free to drop packets, otherwise go insane, and generally not be assumed to make up for any insanity of the constituent networks.267 In short, the inter-network would be a 'best effort' 'datagram' 'virtual' network:
+While gateways would be designed so as to pass messages between networks, they were essentially free to drop packets, otherwise go insane, and generally not be assumed to make up for any insanity of constituent networks.
+In short, the inter-network would be a 'best effort' 'datagram' 'virtual' network:

 - The service to be obtained from the concatenation of networks in between two hosts would not be subject to a strict service definition.
-Rather, due to the inherent vagaries of any communication effort, the inter-network would only be expected to offer a "best effort" service (Metcalfe 1973).268 - The nature of the inter-network service would be 'datagrams', that is, relatively small discrete pieces of digital data wrapped into 'packets' that would simply be injected into the inter-network, with the gateways expected to interpret the control data found in the packet 'internetwork header' (most importantly, the destination address) so as to forward the packet toward its eventual destination.
-No state about any one 'connection' or packet need be kept in the gateways.269 - The inter-network built out of different 'local' networks using gateways subject to an inter-network protocol (or at least packet header format) - virtualizes a 'gateway virtual network' (Walden and Rettberg 1975, pp. 119 ff.) from the resources of each of the network it connects.270 The due inter-network protocol needs to be simple for two reasons: For one, a simple protocol will maximize the generality and flexibility in connecting different networks.
-For another, only a simple protocol will be 'cascadable', and not reintroduce the $n \times m$ problem.271 was some appreciation of the differences between hop-by-hop and endto-end TCP functions;273 but, essentially, the gateways were considered to be special purpose hosts tasked with the host level interconnection of hosts across different networks using a common host level 'inter-network' protocol - without clearly specifying the level to which the inter-network 'host level' protocols inside a gateway would actually reach (Figure 5.2).274
+Rather, due to the inherent vagaries of any communication effort, the inter-network would only be expected to offer a "best effort" service (Metcalfe 1973). - The nature of the inter-network service would be 'datagrams', that is, relatively small discrete pieces of digital data wrapped into 'packets' that would simply be injected into the inter-network with the gate-ways expected to interpret the control data found in the packet 'internetwork header' (most importantly, the destination address) so as to forward the packet toward its eventual destination.
+No state about any one 'connection' or packet need be kept in the gateways.

+• The inter-network - built out of different 'local' networks using gateways subject to an inter-network protocol (or at least packet header format) - virtualizes a 'gateway virtual network' (Walden and Rettberg 1975, pp. 119 ff.) from the resources of each of the network it connects.
+The due inter-network protocol needs to be simple for two reasons: For one, a simple protocol will maximize the generality and flexibility in connecting different networks.
+For another, only a simple protocol will be 'cascadable', and not reintroduce the $n \times m$ problem.

+So far, so simple.
+However, the specification of TCP did not yet properly separate between 'host level issues' and 'gateway level issues'.
+There was some appreciation of the differences between hop-by-hop and endto-end TCP functions; but, essentially, the gateways were considered to be special purpose hosts tasked with the host level interconnection of hosts across different networks using a common host level 'inter-network' protocol-without clearly specifying the level to which the inter-network 'host level' protocols inside a gateway would actually reach (Figure 5.2).